AprilHolmes7825/Project_1/README.md

 ## Data Analysis
+The correlation between subreddit WallStreetBets and stock trends were uncorrelated.
+Upon testing various stock values such as Open price, Close price, and Daily Price Change, with both reddit upvotes and comments, the only significant correlation was between upvotes and comments.

 ## Reddit Data
 * Conducted a linear regression analysis on Daily Change vs. comments to explore their relationship.